obestwalter/py3status-pewpew/README.md

 Debugging hint - use screen to get direct access and run commands in the REPL:

-    $ screen /dev/ttyACM0   # open a screen session.
-May need to reboot and/or hit Ctrl+C if are not greeted by a welcome message
+    $ screen /dev/ttyACM0

+This will open a screen session.
+Ctrl+C and Enter is useful to soft reboot pewpew in there.